BrenKenna/webdev-ca2/README.md

+- Tidy up:

+  - Start with the Slide-Show.js:

+    - Documentation & class descriptor.

+    - Ordering of methods.

+  - HTML:

+    - Comments and drop any commented blocks.

+  - CSS:

+    - Make it "CTRL+F"-able.

-  - Tidy up the repo & index.html
+  - JS on index.html (On completion):

+    - What can be off loaded into another module / collection functions (index.html should not be too big).